 In warmer temperatures, plants will close their stomata to decrease water loss and also help your plants cool off.
 When the temperature is too high, plants close their stomata to conserve water.
 If the stomata is closed, oxygen and carbon dioxide molecules cannot be moved throughout the cells, resulting in your plant suffocating on transpired gases and water vapours.

 Instruments to Identify and Control Temperature in Grow Space

 With the proper instruments, you can continuously collect and store the grow room temperature and humidity data.
 Products such as the GAS Enviro Controller and the Trolmaster Hydro-X enable you to adjust and set customised measurement intervals and monitor wide ranges of temperature and humidity levels.
 This is particularly useful as it gives you something for reference in the future which can highlight areas which you can improve.
 Alerts can be set when your set levels are exceeded to prevent deterioration of your plants.

 Ventilation is another crucial element to take into consideration for successful plant growth.
 To remove excess heat, we recommend that you install extraction fans high inside your grow space.

 Intake fans should be placed close to the ground, so cool air circulates through your plants’ leaves.

-By making fresh air available to your plants, you’ll ensure a continuous supply of CO2, which is essential for the development of your plants.
+By having fresh air readily available to your plants, you’ll ensure a continuous supply of CO2, which is essential for the development of your plants.
 Depending on the conditions inside the grow space, you can set the fans to different speeds and maintain specific temperature levels.

 With the right strategies and tools, you can create the perfect environmental conditions for your plants to grow healthy and strong.
-In optimum environmental conditions, you’ll achieve top-quality crops and extreme harvest yields, which deliver powerful flowering and exquisite fruiting.
+If conditions are optimised, you’ll achieve top-quality crops and heavy harvest yields.